kemasuda/otofu/README.md

 - fit RV and astometry to predict the location of an unseen companion

+### gaiavb

+- find Gaia visual binaries suited for FIM calibration

 ### to be added(?)

-- Gaia visual binaries suited for FIM calibration
 - find candidate BD companions around bright stars